KristerHalen/Kubernetes1/readme.md

 ```powershell
 docker images
 ```
 You will se a list of all the images in your own local cache and you should be able to see the one you just built...
 The local cache means that it is available for Docker to use.
+Kubernetes on the other hand will not be able to access this cache!

 ### Run an image in Docker
 You could try this image by running the command: